FREQUENTLY ASKED QUESTIONS

-Each pilot has to have two musics, each of 4 minutes duration.
-Namely for final flights it is obligatory to use in both finals different music.
-In qualification and semifinal rounds can be used any of delivered two musics.
+Each pilot can have two songs to fly on, each of 4 minutes duration.
+Expecially for final flights it is obligatory to use in both finals different music.
+In qualification and semifinal rounds can be used any of delivered two songs.

 3. Is it necessary to pay the entry fee in advance?

-No, it is not requested and entry fee will be collected in cash ( EUR 50,- or CZK 1250,-) during the registration procedure on Thursday afternoon.
+No, it is not requested.
+The entry fee will be collected in cash during the registration procedure on Thursday afternoon.

-Organizer is not providing nor booking the accommodation for pilots or any other participants.
-The small bungalows on the airfield are all booked for organizer’s and sponsor‘s personel.
+An organizer is not providing nor booking the accommodation for pilots or any other participants.
+The small bungalows on the airfield are all booked for organizer’s and sponsor's personnel.
 Use the links to the hotels and private pensions in the surrounding of Znojmo.

 5. What about the food and beverages on the airfield?